Showing you how to cook frozen ground beef in the Instant Pot is easy peasy!

 Cooking Frozen Ground Beef In Instant Pot

-Knowing how to defrost mince (or ground beef) in the Instant Pot is so simple, you will see how versatile it is.
+Knowing how to defrost mince (or ground beef) in the Instant Pot is so simple, that you will see how versatile it is.
 You are going to want to save these directions to use OVER AND OVER again, I promise!
 Okay, time to get into the details!

 Why Cook Ground Beef In A Pressure Cooker?

 There are other reasons to cook ground beef in a pressure cooker.
 One of my other favorite reasons besides thawing and cooking quickly is that the hamburger becomes so tender and is extra juicy.
 That flavor is hard to beat and makes all my recipes taste awesome!